-Ben raised cash in anticipation of profit-taking in the sector, as vaccines promised relief from lockdowns
+Ben raised cash in anticipation of profit-taking in the sector, as vaccines promised relief from lockdowns some cash, ready to pick up bargains if they appear, augmented by a small amount of puts on the NASDAQ 100 Index.

 Overall, however, Ben is optimistic.
-Despite some companies trading on elevated multiples, he does not think that we are seeing a repeat of the tech boom.
+Despite some companies trading on elevated valuation multiples, he does not think that we are seeing a repeat of the tech boom of the late '90s/early 2000's.
 This time around, companies have earnings and cash flow.
-He expects many trends that emerged in lockdown will persist, including areas such as telemedicine, digital payments, online banking, social commerce, direct-to-consumer retail and food delivery.
+He expects many trends that emerged in lockdown will persist, including areas such as telemedicine, digital payments, online banking, social commerce, direct-tomight not be good news for tech in the short-term, as investors turn their attention to sectors that are more sensitive to our position in the economic cycle.
+Ben thinks that Alphabet, Visa and Mastercard could benefit in this scenario.
+He is running with consumer retail and food delivery.